+Of all natural hazards, flooding exerts the greatest economic and social impacts on the US population especially in urban areas where risks are severe and getting worse.
+Urban flooding and its disproportionate impact on minorities and low-income residents are becoming a growing concern as climate change intensifies floods.
+At the same time, urban development is creating more impervious surfaces in cities, and aging municipal sewer systems are overwhelmed by the increasing water.
 A major concern about flooding in cities is that the residents who are most vulnerable—those who live in the lowest-lying areas or in neighborhoods without green space to absorb water—are often poor and members of minority groups.
 In Houston, people in non-white and low-income neighborhoods were more likely to be displaced after a flooding event than those in whiter, more affluent areas.

+One of the most significant threats in Houston is the flooding of the concretized Brays Bayou.
+Brays is extremely prone to flash flooding events due to a high level of development, combined with a relative lack of flood control infrastructure.
 Our project at Texas Medical Center, just south of Brays is a new paradigm for resiliency and sustainability in Houston.
 TMC has embraced a holistic approach to reducing damage from major storm events to create a place that welcomes all Houstonians to enjoy a mixed-use urban district organized around a green necklace.

 Previously surface parking lots, the site lies within the 500-year floodplain.
 The project will raise the ground plane of the sites by as much as 8 feet with a wetlands “sponge” and nearly 500 new trees to help mitigate storm surge activity.
 This 43-acre campus will absorb approximately 2.3 million gallons of rainwater a day, storing and filtering it for reuse and release in a highly controlled protocol while creating stormwater fountains that celebrate hydrology throughout the site